Why Narcissists Discard You Easily: No Object Constancy

-Narcissists struggle with something most people take for granted: the ability to hold others in mind when they are not physically present.
+Narcissists often lack what most people take for granted: the ability to hold others in mind when they are physically absent.

-This deficit explains why they can discard people abruptly, replace relationships instantly, and show zero loyalty to those who once mattered deeply to them.
+This deficit explains why they can suddenly discard people, replace relationships instantly, and show zero loyalty to those who once mattered deeply to them.

-Infants lack object permanence up until the age of 2.
-Between 2 and 4, a child can understand, remember, and picture objects in their mind without having the object in front of them.
+Most children lack object permanence up until the age of two.
+Between ages two and four, they learn to understand, remember, and hold mental images of objects without having the object in front of them.

 According to Piaget, there are four stages of normal intellectual development: